-However, the NIH reports that when larger studies were conducted, they didn’t find saw palmetto any more effective than a placebo.
+However, the NIH reports that when were conducted, they didn’t find saw palmetto any more effective than a placebo.
 Research continues to look into the anti-inflammatory and hormone-blocking properties that saw palmetto may have and its possible use in combination with other medications.
 Saw palmetto is safe to use, but minor side effects can be upset stomach and headache.

-This herbal medication is a mixture taken from different plants that contain cholesterol-like substances called sitosterols or phytosterols (plant-based fats).
-Several studies have suggested that beta-sitosterol can relieve urinary symptoms of BPH, including the strength of urine flow.
+This herbal medication is a mixture taken from different plants that contain cholesterol-like substances called sitosterols or phytosterols (plant-based fats). have suggested that beta-sitosterol can relieve urinary symptoms of BPH, including the strength of urine flow.
 Some scientists have also suggested that it’s these fatty substances — like beta-sitosterol, which is also found in saw palmetto — that are actually doing the work.

 There haven’t been any major side effects reported with the use of beta-sitosterol.
 However, doctors still don’t know all the long-term effects of this natural therapy.

 Pygeum comes from the bark of the African plum tree and has been used in traditional medicine to treat urinary problems since ancient times.
 It’s often used to treat BPH symptoms, especially in Europe.
 Because studies on it haven’t been well-designed, it’s hard to know for sure whether it’s effective.